Jedi T-6 Shuttle

-Ahsoka Tano was discovered by Plo Koon at the age of three and accepted into the Jedi Order.
-When she was 14, Jedi Master Yoda granted Ahsoka the rank of Padawan and apprenticed her to Anakin Skywalker, a powerful if reckless Jedi Knight.
+Ahsoka was discovered by Jedi Master Plo Koon as a small child and accepted into the Jedi Order.
+When she was 14, Jedi Master Yoda granted Ahsoka the rank of Padawan and she was partnered with Anakin Skywalker, a powerful if reckless Jedi Knight.
 Anakin initially bristled at the idea of having an apprentice, and their early interactions were playfully contentious; he called her “Snips” for her witty retorts, and Ahsoka called him “Skyguy.”
-But their relationship began to grow, and Anakin gained a newfound respect for Ahsoka when she creatively destroyed a Separatist shield generator, saving his life in the process.
+But they bonded on the battlefield and Anakin gained a newfound respect for Ahsoka when she creatively destroyed a Separatist shield generator, saving his life in the process.

-As the war continued, Ahsoka emerged more mature and became a true leader.
-Taken captive by Trandoshans to be hunted for sport, she successfully led a revolt, her inventiveness and rebellious attitude clearly coming from the influence of Anakin Skywalker.
-Later, she escorted a group of younglings to Ilum, where they underwent a Jedi rite of passage called the Gathering: constructing one’s first lightsaber.
-And it was Ahsoka who saved and watched over the younglings when things went wrong.
+As the war continued, Ahsoka matured into a great leader.
+Taken captive by Trandoshans to be hunted for sport, she successfully led a revolt, her inventiveness and rebellious attitude serving her well.
+Later, she escorted a group of younglings to Ilum with Professor Huyang, where they underwent a Jedi rite of passage called the Gathering: constructing one’s first lightsaber.

-Ahsoka’s fate and life as a Jedi took an unexpected turn when she was framed for the murderous bombing of the Jedi Temple.
-The evidence against her was strong and she fled, desperate to clear her name.
-Ahsoka was eventually captured, and the Council stripped the young Jedi of her Padawan status and expelled her from the Jedi Order.
-Anakin, however, never stopped believing in his apprentice’s innocence and uncovered the truth: Jedi Bariss Offee, Ahsoka’s friend, was behind it all.
-Ahsoka was acquitted but rejected an offer to return to the Jedi Order, choosing to take a new path into the future.
+But Ahsoka’s fate took an unexpected turn when she was framed for a bombing at the Jedi Temple.
+Desperate to clear her name, Ahsoka was captured, stripped of her Padawan status, and expelled from the Jedi Order.
+Her Master Anakin Skywalker, however, never stopped believing in his apprentice’s innocence and uncovered the truth: Jedi Barriss Offee, Ahsoka’s friend, was the real culprit.
+Ahsoka was acquitted, but her faith in the Jedi was shaken.
+As a result of the ordeal, Ahsoka rejected an offer to return to the Jedi Order, walking away to forge her own path.